 Author: Devang Shah

-D: Describe this issue with mother?
+Devang Shah (D): Describe this issue with your mother?

-P: My mother is very controlling type and has made my life miserable.
+P: My mother is a very controlling type and has made my life miserable.
 She would threaten and hit us.

-D: What was the experience then?
+D: What was your experience then?

-D: Describe this comfort security and warmth?
+D: Describe this comfort, security, and warmth?

-D: Describe cozy protected?
+D: Describe cozy and protected?

-D: What you mean by harm?
+D: What you mean by ‘harm’?